 All claims and rights arising under this Service Level Agreement must be exercised by Customer in writing within thirty (30) days of the event that gave rise to the claim or right.
 The Customer must submit the following information to the Customer’s Comcast account representative with any and all claims for credit allowances: (a) Organization name; (b) Customer account number; and (c) basis of credit allowance claim (including date and time, if applicable).
 Comcast will acknowledge and review all claims promptly and will inform the Customer by electronic mail or other correspondence whether a credit allowance will be issued or the claim rejected, with the reasons specified for the rejection.

 A Service Interruption shall not qualify for the remedies set forth herein if such Service Interruption is related to, associated with, or caused by: scheduled maintenance events; Customer actions or inactions; Customer-provided power or equipment; any third party not contracted through Comcast, including, without limitation, Customer’s users, third-party network providers, any power, equipment or services provided by third parties; or an event of force majeure as defined in the Agreement.

-The remedies set forth in this Service Level Agreement shall be Customer’s sole and exclusive remedies for any Service Interruption, outage, unavailability, delay, or other degradation, or any Comcast failure to meet the service objectives.
+The remedies set forth in this Service Level Agreement shall be Customer’s sole and exclusive remedies for any Service Interruption, Liability, outage, unavailability, delay, or other degradation, or any Comcast failure to meet the service objectives and Mitigation Intervals.